kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/2-single-responsibility-principle/_index.md

 Any changes to this class can be requested by one of two departments

 * teaching department may ask to change the way we calculate grading
-* library department may ask changes to the way we record borrowed and returned books
+* library department may ask for changes to the way we record borrowed and returned books

 So, two different departments are responsible for this class.
 In other words, this class fulfils different requirements of two different departments.